Jxl-s/pinpoint/README.md

 18. As a user, I can delete all my notes
 19. As a user, I can change my username
 20. As a user, I can delete my account
+21. As a user, I can add notes to a location
+22. As a user, I can view my friend's notes in a specific location
-21. As a user, I can logout the application
+23. As a user, I can logout the application

 ## Tests
 The unit tests are implemented in the `tests` folder.
 To run the tests, run `flutter test`.
 We are only using unit tests, which only test the functions that make the app work, but not the interactions with the UI and the database.